When is the next Game of Thrones episode on and where can I watch S8 E5 online?

 Every week, it will drop in the US first at 9pm Eastern time, before airing in the UK on Monday nights.

-So, season 8, episode 3 of Game of Thrones will be available on the 28th and 29th April, respectively.
+Season 8, episode 5 of Game of Thrones will be available on May 19th and 20th, respectively.

 Otherwise, for all you sane people, it airs at 9pm on Sky Atlantic every Monday.